poonawala2303/poonawala2303/README.md

 ## Hello there!
 I am <a href="https://www.arya-nair.in/" target="_blank">Mustafa Poonawala</a>

 <ul>
-  <li>I am a Self-Taught Programmer, Cyber Security Analyst, and an Ethical Hacker</li>
+  <li>I am a Self-Taught Programmer, Software Developer and a Cyber Security Analyst</li>
   <li>I like to work on stuff that interests me a lot.</li>
   <li>Connect with me if you have something interesting to say and collaborate with</li>
 </ul>